 - 6.3.1.1.
-The particular features of a market wherein competitors operate is an important consideration when evaluating information exchange between competitors.
-The relevant features of a market which may be taken into consideration include but are not limited to the following: whether products are homogenous; the level of concentration; the transparency of information in the market; the symmetry and stability of the market shares of the competing firms; barriers to entry and the history of collusion within the market. - 6.3.1.2.
-Generally, the higher the concentration and the lesser the degree of product differentiation in a specific market, the more likely it is that competitively sensitive information exchanged between competitors may facilitate coordinated outcomes in the market and the higher the risk of an infringement of the Act.
-The exchange of competitively sensitive information by competitors in an oligopolistic market (a market dominated by a small number of suppliers) has a high risk of infringing the Act. - 6.3.1.3.
+The particular features of a market wherein Competitors operate is an important consideration when evaluating information exchange between Competitors.
+The relevant features of a market which may be taken into consideration include but are not limited to the following: whether products are homogenous; the level of Concentration; the transparency of information in the market; the symmetry and stability of the market shares of the competing Firms; barriers to entry and the history of collusion within the market. - 6.3.1.2.
+Generally, the higher the Concentration and the lesser the degree of product differentiation in a specific market, the more likely it is that Competitively Sensitive Information exchanged between Competitors may facilitate coordinated outcomes in the market and the higher the risk of an infringement of the Act.
+The exchange of Competitively Sensitive Information by Competitors in an oligopolistic market (a market dominated by a small number of suppliers) has a high risk of infringing the Act. - 6.3.1.3.
 The assessment of the market characteristics will be done on a case-by-case basis.
-It is important to note that the exchange of competitively sensitive information may facilitate a collusive outcome even in circumstances where one or more of the features indicated above are not present or considered to be relevant. - 6.3.1.4.
-Future price intentions, communication of current prices, exchange of disaggregated and recent past competitively sensitive information will, for example, be considered by the
+It is important to note that the exchange of Competitively Sensitive Information may facilitate a collusive outcome even in circumstances where one or more of the features indicated above are not present or considered to be relevant.

-Commission as evidence of a likely contravention of the Act independent of the market features.
+6.3.1.4.
+Future price intentions, communication of current prices, exchange of Disaggregated and recent past Competitively Sensitive Information will, for example, be considered by the Commission as evidence of a likely contravention of the Act independent of the market features.

 6.3.2.
-Exchanging competitively sensitive information on non-historical current and future conduct
+Exchanging Competitively Sensitive Information on non-Historical current and future conduct

 - 6.3.2.1.
-As a general rule, a firm that provides competitively sensitive information to competitors about the future, such as its intentions regarding future conduct, or what it anticipates or expects regarding competitors' future conduct, is anti-competitive, because it could constitute or facilitate a collusive understanding among firms.
-Any exchange among competitors about their future prices is likely to be regarded by the Commission as giving rise to an anti-competitive price-fixing agreement or concerted practice in contravention of section 4(1)(b) of the Act. - 6.3.2.2.
-Any exchange of competitively sensitive current or very recent information between competitors is likely to be regarded by the Commission as anti-competitive because it could constitute or facilitate a collusive understanding among firms as well as serve to monitor compliance with a collusive agreement.
-Any discussion among competitors about their current prices and/or trading terms is likely to be regarded by the Commission as giving rise to an anti-competitive price-fixing agreement in contravention of section 4(1)(b) of the Act. - 6.3.2.3.
-The exchange of competitively sensitive past information between competitors can be anti-competitive because it allows colluding firms to monitor for compliance and thereby sustain a collusive arrangement or where such competitively sensitive information provides a meaningful indication of future intended pricing or other competitively significant factors.
+As a general rule, a Firm that provides Competitively Sensitive Information to Competitors about the future, such as its intentions regarding future conduct, or what it anticipates or expects regarding its Competitors' future conduct, is Anti-competitive, because it could constitute or facilitate a collusive understanding among Firms.
+Any exchange among Competitors about their future prices is likely to be regarded by the Commission as giving rise to an Anti-competitive price-fixing agreement or Concerted Practice in contravention of section 4(1)(b) of the Act. - 6.3.2.2.
+Any exchange of Competitively Sensitive current or very recent Information between Competitors is likely to be regarded by the Commission as Anti-competitive because it could constitute or facilitate a collusive understanding among Firms as well as serve to monitor compliance with a collusive agreement.
+Any discussion among Competitors about their current prices and/or Trading Terms is likely to be regarded by the Commission as giving rise to an Anti-competitive price-fixing agreement in contravention of section 4(1)(b) of the Act. - 6.3.2.3.
+The exchange of Competitively Sensitive Information which is not current between Competitors can be Anti-competitive where it allows colluding Firms to monitor for compliance and thereby sustain a collusive arrangement or where such Competitively

+Sensitive Information provides a meaningful indication of future intended pricing or other competitively significant factors.